 Several factors can change the intent behind a search:

-- Previous Searches: If someone has been researching “how to start a business” and then searches “company registration,” Google might assume they’re ready to take action.
+• Previous Searches: If someone has been researching “how to market a business” and then searches “company registration,” Google might assume they’re ready to take action.

 Examples